d-linnard/SoilFingerPrints/index.md

   <img width="200" height="125" src="ConsortiumBanner2.png">
   </p>

+Soil samples will be collected from virgin and non-virgin soils (n=20) in Columbia Basin and Skagit Valley of Washington and Oregon.
 * Following soil properties will be characterized from each soil sample:
   * Soil physical, chemical and biological properties of soil
   * Free living and plant-parasitic nematodes with DNA sequencing